Soyeon: 2018–2020: Debut with (G)I-dle, collaborations with League of Legends and solo activities

 Soyeon at a fan sign during "Latata" promotions in 2018.

 On January 11, 2018, it was announced that Soyeon would be re-debuting in Cube Entertainment's new girl group (G)I-dle, as a rapper and its leader.
-She was credited in writing the lyrics, music and arrangement for both their debut song "Latata" and their next single "Hann", both of which were well received and commercially successful.
+She was credited in writing the lyrics, music and arrangement for both their debut song "Latata" and their next single "Hann (Alone)", both of which were well received and commercially successful.
 She also helped write five songs from (G)I-dle's debut extended play I Am.

 On August 8, 2018, it was announced that Soyeon would participate in a girl group project called Station Young for SM Station's X 0 alongside Red Velvet's Seulgi, Kim Chung-ha, and GFriend's SinB.
 Station Young released their first song, "Wow Thing", on September 28, 2018.

-After their debut, Soyeon and fellow (G)I-dle member Miyeon were approached by Riot Games to collaborate with American artists Jaira Burns and Madison Beer as part of the virtual girl group K/DA for the multiplayer online battle arena video game League of Legends.
+After their debut, Soyeon and fellow (G)I-dle member Miyeon were approached by Riot Games to collaborate with American artists Jaira Burns and Madison Beer as part of the virtual girl group K/DA for the multiplayer online battle arena video game League of Legends where she sang for as the character Akali.
 K/DA officially debuted with the song "Pop/Stars" during the 2018 League of Legends World Championship on November 3.
 The official music video for "Pop/Stars" was released on the same day, reaching 30 million views on YouTube in five days, and 100 million in one month.
 The single release of the song reached number one on Billboards World Digital Songs chart.
-The K/DA incarnation of the character Akali, whose vocals were performed by Soyeon, proved to be especially popular, becoming a frequent subject of fan art and cosplay.
+Her incarnation as Akali is additionally a subject of cosplay amongst fans of both K/DA and League of Legends.

 Soyeon at the I Made showcase in February 2019.

-In 2019, Soyeon composed labelmate CLC's "No", which was selected through a blind test and served as the lead single of the group's EP No.1.
+In 2019, Soyeon composed labelmate CLC's "No", which was selected through a blind test and served as the lead single of the group's EP No. 1.
 In March 2019, Soyeon made a public apology for using a pirated version of the German music-producing software Kontakt.
 She wrote on her online fan community site, "I deeply regret that I used an illegal copy of the program; as far as I remember, I used it when I first learned songwriting.
 I had not even recognized that I did not delete the program.
-But since the day I began composing in earnest, I have only used authorized programs."
+But since the day I began composing in earnest, I have only used authorized programs".
 The apology came days after a behind-the-scenes YouTube video of preparing the I Made EP, produced by the agency, showed icons of the software's illegal copy on her laptop screen.
 The agency later deleted the video and apologized.